scholzj/dbg-kubernetes-training/lab-3/README.md

 * Use `kubectl` or Dashboard check the MySQL Pods and service.

-## Deploy Drupal
+## Deploy Etherpad

-* Check the `drupal.config.yaml` file which describes the configuration map for the Drupal CMS
+* Check the `etherpad.config.yaml` file which describes the configuration map for the Drupal CMS

 * Create the config map in Kubernetes cluster using using `kubectl`:
 ```
-kubectl --namespace <NAMESPACE> create -f drupal.configmap.yaml
+kubectl --namespace <NAMESPACE> create -f etherpad.configmap.yaml
 ```

 * Generate a secret using the password files and `kubectl`.
 This uses the same password file as used to MySQL:
 ```
-kubectl --namespace <NAMESPACE> create secret generic drupal-secret --from-file=./passwords/password.txt
+kubectl --namespace <NAMESPACE> create secret generic etherpad-secret --from-file=./passwords/password.txt
 ```

-* Label the created secret with labels app=mysql, layer=db and project=wordpress:
+* Label the created secret with labels app=mysql, layer=db and project=etherpad:
 ```
-kubectl --namespace <NAMESPACE> label secret drupal-secret app=drupal layer=backend project=wordpress
+kubectl --namespace <NAMESPACE> label secret etherpad-secret app=etherpad layer=backend project=etherpad
 ```

 * Use `kubectl` or Dashboard to verify that the configmap and secret were properly created.

-* Check the file `drupal.deployment.yaml` which contains the Drupal deployment.
-The different environment variables which are supported by the MySQL image can be found on [Docker Hub](https://hub.docker.com/_/drupal/).
+* Check the file `etherpad.deployment.yaml` which contains the Etherpad deployment.
+The different environment variables which are supported by the Ethepad image can be found on [Docker Hub](https://hub.docker.com/r/tvelocity/etherpad-lite/).

 * Deploy Drupal using `kubectl`:
 ```
-kubectl --namespace <NAMESPACE> create -f drupal.deployment.yaml
+kubectl --namespace <NAMESPACE> create -f etherpad.deployment.yaml
 ```

-* Check the file `mysql.service.yaml` which contains the MySQL service.
-Notice that the type of the service is ClusterIP and not load balancer.
-We do not want to expose MySQL to the outside and therefore we will not create Amazon AWS load balancer.
-We will expose it only to other Pods in our cluster using cluster IP address
+* Check the file `etherpad.service.yaml` which contains the Etherpad service.
+Unlike the MySQL service, this service has type LoadBalancer and creates Amazon AWS load balancer.

-* Create MySQL service using `kubectl`:
+* Create Etherpad service using `kubectl`:
 ```
-kubectl --namespace <NAMESPACE> create -f drupal.service.yaml
+kubectl --namespace <NAMESPACE> create -f etherpad.service.yaml
 ```

-* Use `kubectl` or Dashboard check the MysQL Pods and service.

-TODO: Deploy workdpress config map and secret
-TODO: Deploy Wordpress
-TODO: Create a loadbalaner service
+* Find the hostname for the Etherpad application from the service and open it from the browser (the DNS propagation might take some time).

-## MySQL / Wordpress restarts
+## MySQL / Etherpad restarts

-TODO: Kill the MySQL pod and see how kubernetes recreate it without loosing database
-TODO: Kill the wordpress pod and see how it will be recreated

-## Scale Wordpress

-TODO: Scale wordpress to run in several instances
+* The Etherpad application is stateless.
+You can try to delete the Etherpad pod using `kubectl` or Dashboard.
+New one will be automatically started by Kubernetes deployment and all your notebooks should be still present.

+* The MySQL application is stateful, backed by the persisitent volume.
+You can try to delete the Etherpad pod using `kubectl` or Dashboard.
+New one will be automatically started by Kubernetes deployment and all your notebooks should be still present, as recovered from disk.